adityakm24/Equidor/README.md

 # Equidor
 Equidor is a simple web application to monitor students while taking online tests.
+It uses 3 types of inputs:
+1) web-cam video and mic audio
-It uses 3 types of input  web-cam screen capture audio input Based on these 3 inputs, with the help of complex Machine Learning Algorithms, it flags students which the system thinks is cheating and notifies the teachers.
+2) screen capture video and audio

+Based on these inputs, with the help of complex Machine Learning Algorithms, it flags students which the system thinks is cheating and notifies the teachers.

 # INSTALLATION